 Bulldog products all display a symbol known as the resin code identifier.
 That’s the little triangle made of arrows which, usually, contains a number.
 This symbol explains the packaging material i.e. type of plastic.

-Our tubes are currently labelled as “7 other” because the “body” of the tube and the “cap” are made from slightly different types of plastic (PE and PP).
-However PP and PE can be recycled together as they are part of the same overall plastic family (the polyolefins).
+Our famous white tubes are labelled as “2 HDPE” and “5 PP” because the “body” of the tube and the “cap” are made from slightly different types of plastic (PE and PP).
+PP and PE can be recycled together as they are part of the same overall plastic family (the polyolefins).

 Keep Caps on Bottles

 We have learnt that due to the mechanical recycling process currently in place in facilities here in the UK, small items (less than 80mm) are likely not to get recycled as materials will go through a giant tumbler these small items are likely to fall through.